bleacherreport/ecto_cursor_pagination/README.md

     end

 ## Contributing

-Pull requests are welcomed.
 Before submitting your pull request, please run:
   * `mix credo --strict`
   * `mix coveralls`
   * `mix dialyzer`

-If there are any issues they should be corrected before submitting a pull request
+Please squash your pull request's commits into a single commit with a message and detailed description explaining the commit.